The Union (2024 film): Plot

 Juliet Quinn is forced by Rox and Mike to take them to the briefcase.
 At her place, just before they are to leave with it, Nick Faraday arrives at the door.
 Warning that they are all in grave danger, he convinces Rox to let him in.
 It is revealed that Nick is one of the six Union agents believed to have died in Trieste.
 He claims Tom Brennan, the founder of The Union, is the mole, then Mike discovers that Nick was Rox's husband.

 Convinced to meet with a CIA liaison at a bridge the next day, Rox and Mike leave together with the briefcase.
-In the car, he is upset she had not mentioned Nick, and she insists they had been separated.
+In the car, Mike is upset she had not mentioned Nick, and she insists they had been separated.
 Made to feel he has lived a small life, Mike announces he is done, getting out of the car.

 However, Mike cools off and shows up at the bridge drop off in the morning where they both apologize.
 Nick calls Rox, revealing he has framed her and Brennan, as he's planning to sell the intel to the Iranians.
 He got tired of never getting credit nor decent reimbursement for work at The Union.
 Mike and Rox escape as the CIA closes in.

-Tracking Nick to Istria, Rox and Mike interrupt the deal with the Iranians, who pull out.
+Tracking Nick to Istria, Rox interrupts the deal with the Iranians, who pull out.
 Then Juliet also pulls out with her men.
 Mike suddenly appears on a motorbike and Rox tosses him the briefcase.
 After a chase around the town by the Iranians, they finally are back together, when Nick and Mike have a stand off.
-To not risk Rox's life, Mike puts down his gun.
-During a subsequent car chase, Rox pauses when she believes he died.
+So as to not risk Rox's life, Mike puts down his gun.
+During a subsequent car chase, Rox pauses when she believes Mike died (but had jumped out of the car before it crashed down the hill).
 Finally they catch up to Nick on the dock, who chooses to die rather than let Rox take him to jail.

 On Sunday, at the wedding, Rox shows up.
 They call each other out for showing they cared about each other.
-As they are about to sneak off together, Brennan appears and invites Mike to join them for an upcoming mission.
+As they are about to sneak off together, Brennan appears and invites Mike to join them for an upcoming mission in Morocco.